vmware/photon/docs/photon_installation/photon-os-gce-prerequisites.md

         ```
         mount /dev/cdrom /media/cdrom
-        tdnf install yum
-        tdnf install python2-libs
-        yum install ntp sudo wget tar which gptfdisk sed findutils grep gzip --nogpgcheck -y
+        tdnf install python2-libs ntp sudo wget tar which gptfdisk sed findutils grep gzip -y
     ```

 1. Convert GPT to MBR and update the grub

         Photon installer installs GPT partition table by default but GCE only accepts an MBR (msdos) type partition table.
 So, you must convert GPT to MBR and update the grub.
-USe the following commands to update the grub:
+Use the following commands to update the grub:

              ```
            # Change partition table to MBR from GPT